BabylonJSGuide/Generator/content/basics/mesh/Axis.md

 # Rotation Around an Axis

  Rotation properties and methods of a mesh are set to be about an axis through the _local origin_ of a mesh.
-In this case all that is necessary to define an axis is a vector.
+In this case all that is necessary is to define an axis is a vector.

 ## Rotate